#1 in Las Vegas for Bachelor Parties

 9.7Location

-Why for a bachelor party — The Venetian Resort opened in 1999 (with the Palazzo tower added in 2007) and is the largest five-star hotel in the world by room count — 4,059 suites in the Venetian and 3,068 suites in the Palazzo, all-suite product, all entry-level rooms 650 square feet or larger.
-The asset is…
+Why for a bachelor party: The Venetian Resort opened in 1999 (with the Palazzo tower added in 2007) and is the largest five-star hotel in the world by room count, 4,059 suites in the Venetian and 3,068 suites in the Palazzo, all-suite product, all entry-level rooms 650 square feet or larger.
+The asset is scale: the suite inventory absorbs a group of any size.

-Best room: Two-Bedroom Suite (1,300 sqft, the working group-of-eight option) or Bella Suite for the entry-level all-suite product.
+Best room: Two-Bedroom Suite (1,300 sqft, the group-of-eight answer) or Bella Suite for the entry-level all-suite product.

 Center Strip · ★★★★★ · from $300/night